raymondkeogh/doggystyle/README.md

  - Prices page - A text window on the prices pages containing the text of the business prices.

 Constraints:
 Working with HTML and CSS I will be able to meet the needs of the client as well as tackling each of the scenarios in the user story effectively.
 However using these technologies alone will limit the site to CSS animations which will be effective but basic.
-We will not be able to add a google maps window to the contact pages as this requires the use of technologies (Javascript) outside the scope of this project.

 ----------